-FEES AND CHARGES STRATEGY- 2022/23
+FEES AND CHARGES STRATEGY- 2024/25

-1. Introduction
+1 Introduction

-- 1.1 The Council provides a wide range of services to the local community and visitors for which it is able to make a charge either under statutory powers (set by the Government) or discretionary (set by the Council). - 1.2 Income from fees and charges is an important source of revenue for the authority. - 1.3 The purpose of this Strategy, is to provide a framework and set out the key principles to be adopted in the annual review and setting of General Fund Fees and Charges.
+- 1.1 The Council provides a wide range of services to the local community and visitors for which it is able to make a charge either under statutory powers (set by the Government) or discretionary (set by the Council). - 1.2 Income from fees and charges is an important source of revenue for the Council. - 1.3 The purpose of this Strategy is to provide a framework and set out the key principles to be adopted in the annual review and setting of General Fund Fees and Charges.
 A similar strategy was produced in respect of last year.
 It is important for this Strategy to become embedded and linked to the Council's Medium Term Financial Strategy (MTFS).
-It should also compliment the Council's key objectives and priorities, i.e. as reflected in specific subsidies and concessions where there is a need to ensure comprehensive participation by the local community. - 1.4 The main focus of this strategy is on discretionary charges, i.e. where the Council can exercise some degree of control.
+It should also compliment the Council's key objectives and priorities, i.e., as reflected in specific subsidies and concessions where there is a need to ensure comprehensive participation by the local community. - 1.4 The main focus of this strategy is on discretionary charges, i.e., where the Council can exercise some degree of control.
 The aim is to ensure that the Council makes optimum use of its charging powers having regard to its core priorities and objectives.
-This will help to fulfil its place-shaping responsibilities. - 1.5 Covid-19 has impacted significantly on the local community, businesses and residents and the withdrawal of Universal Credit monies after a year will impact on those with least resources in the community.
-There remain many issues which can cause financial uncertainty for businesses in 22/23 and beyond. - 1.6 It is therefore imperative that we find an equilibrium between increasing our fees and charges to aid our services deliver what they need to, whilst recognising that the wider, potentially, negative social and economic impact on our residents will be far greater over the next couple of years and needs to be taken into consideration.
+This will help to fulfil its place-shaping responsibilities. - 1.5 It is imperative that we find an equilibrium between increasing our fees and charges to aid our services to deliver what they need to, whilst recognising that the wider, potentially, negative social and economic impact on our residents will be far greater over the next couple of years and needs to be taken into consideration.

-2. Background and Context
+2 Background and Context

-- 2.2 Broadly, fees and charges fall into one of two categories: - Non-discretionary (statutory) these are set by the Government and include planning, licensing, etc. - Discretionary (there is no legal obligation) these are set by the Council in line with the current policy for services such as Leisure, Arts and Car Parking.

-Each year, fees and charges are reviewed as part of the Council's budget setting process - usually to reflect an increase in line with RPI inflation.
+- 2.1 Broadly, fees and charges fall into one of two categories: - Non-discretionary (statutory) these are set by the Government and include planning, licensing, etc. - Discretionary (there is no legal obligation) these are set by the Council in line with the current policy for services such as Leisure, Arts and Car Parking. - 2.2 Each year, fees and charges are reviewed as part of the Council's budget setting process usually to reflect an increase in line with RPI inflation. - 2.3 RPI rates for the past three years are shown for comparison purposes below: